sassoftware/sas-portal-app/README.md

 | By Content Type | SAS Stored Process | tbd |
 | By Content Type | Syndication Channel | no |
 | Search Results | Results Per Page | no |

+1. Searching by Keyword, Name and Description is only currently supported when adding a Page to your portlet.

 ### Capabilities